Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Abstract

 \section{Abstract}

 The ``fast iterative shrinkage-thresholding algorithm'', a.k.a.
-FISTA, is one of the most well-known first-order optimisation scheme in the literature, as it achieves the worst-case $O(1/k^2)$ optimal convergence rate in terms of objective function value.
-However, despite such an optimal theoretical convergence rate, in practice the (local) oscillatory behaviour of FISTA often damps its efficiency.
+FISTA, is one of the most well-known first-order optimization scheme in the literature, as it achieves the worst-case $O(1/k^2)$ optimal convergence rate in terms of objective function value.
+However, despite such an optimal theoretical convergence rate, in practice the (local) oscillatory behavior of FISTA often damps its efficiency.
 Over the past years, various efforts are made in the literature to improve the practical performance of FISTA, such as monotone FISTA, restarting FISTA and backtracking strategies.
-In this paper, we propose a simple yet effective modification to the original FISTA scheme which has two advantages: it allows us to 1) prove the convergence of generated sequence; 2) design a so-called ``lazy-start'' strategy which can up to an order faster than the original scheme.
-Moreover, by exploring the properties of FISTA scheme, we propose novel adaptive and greedy strategies which probes the limit of the algorithm.
+In this paper, we propose a simple yet effective modification to the original FISTA scheme which has two advantages: it allows us to 1) prove the convergence of generated sequence; 2) design a so-called ``lazy-start'' strategy which can be up to an order faster than the original scheme.
+Moreover, we propose novel adaptive and greedy strategies which probe the limit of the algorithm.
 The advantages of the proposed schemes are tested through problems arising from inverse problem, machine learning and signal/image processing.

 \begin{AMS} 65K05, 65K10, 90C25, 90C31. \end{AMS}